 Being a fiduciary means more than filing Form 5500 with the IRS and administering plan functions.
 You have to keep up with rule changes and communicate regularly with your service provider or payroll department, even if you buy a pre-approved plan rather than create a custom one.
 If you buy an off-the-rack plan, you have to fully understand its adoption agreement – the details on who can enroll, when employees become fully vested, when and how plan benefits are to be paid, and so on.
 If the plan ever becomes non-compliant, you are charged with returning it to ERISA compliance.

 All this may make you want to hire an outside fiduciary for your retirement plan.
-Consider, however, that third-party offers of “fiduciary services” do not necessarily involve that third party assuming true fiduciary responsibility, or acting by a fiduciary standard as they counsel plan participants.
+Consider, however, that third-party offers of “fiduciary services” do not necessarily involve that third party assuming Real Fiduciary responsibility, or acting by a fiduciary standard as they counsel plan participants.